AdobeDocs/experience-manager-learn.it-IT/help/forms/ic-print-channel-tutorial/adding-table-to-print-channel.md

 ---
-title: Aggiunta di una tabella alla sezione contributi
+title: Aggiunta di una tabella alla sezione Contributi
 seo-title: Adding table to contributions section
-description: Questa è la parte 9 dell’esercitazione su più passaggi per la creazione del primo documento di comunicazione interattivo.
-In questa parte verrà aggiunta una tabella alla sezione contributi.
+description: Questa è la parte 9 del tutorial a più passaggi per creare il tuo primo documento di comunicazione interattivo.In questa parte, aggiungeremo una tabella alla sezione dei contributi.
 seo-description: This is part 9 of multistep tutorial for creating your first interactive communication document.In this part, we will add a table to the contributions section.
 uuid: 9475e769-a3f8-4aec-9b46-e0dc182b78a0
 feature: Interactive Communication